 Consider trying different non-pharmaceutical therapies such as a massage or acupuncture.
 Massage therapists use different techniques to identify points of pain and apply various amounts of pressure to the area.
 Consistent massages help many adults with chronic pain and discomfort.
 Slightly more aggressive types of therapies, such as acupuncture, use thin needles to relieve built-up pressure in specific areas of the body.

 3. Try Supplements

 Natural alternatives such as glucosamine and chondroitin sulfate have been found to help relieve pain for people who suffer from osteoarthritis and joint pain.
 Unlike other prescription medications, these supplements have very little side effects for its user.
 Other natural supplements in the omega-3 fatty acids family, such as fish oil help relieve pain and reduce the dependency on other pharmaceuticals.

 4. Stay Warm

 The simplest way to relieve winter joint pain is to stay warm.
 Using hats, gloves, and scarves might seem obvious, but they go a long way in keeping you comfortable and pain free.
 Remember to pad areas of discomfort, especially when going out in cold weather.

 Some studies have shown that people are dehydrated experience more sensitivity to pain than those who are less dehydrated.
 Drinking plenty of water (at least 8 glasses a day) will help you combat pain while feeling alert and energized.
 Drinking water during the winter can be difficult for many.
 Consider using hydration packets or flavored sugar-free packets to give a little personality to your water.

-Our Carespring Nursing Homes and Skilled Rehabilitation facilities in Dayton, Cincinnati, and Northern Kentucky wish you and your loved ones a safe and pain-free winter.
+Our Carespring skilled nursing and rehabilitation facilities in Dayton, Cincinnati, and Northern Kentucky wish you and your loved ones a safe and pain-free winter.
 When it comes to combating winter joint pain, what’s been working for you?